-Learning Outcome 5.3.1: To foster in our students a welcoming atmosphere toward others, and to make all feel welcome in our classes.
+Learning Outcome 5.3.1: To foster in our students a welcoming atmosphere toward others, regardless of gender, ethnicity, and innate quantitative facility, and to make all feel welcome in our classes.
 Assessment is difficult in this case.

 Goal 6: To have our students accurately communicate physical laws and processes in clear natural English, both spoken and written